VP010604/RecipeRatingPredictor/README.md

 **Ratings** had one column for each of the following - the user ID, the recipe ID, the date of interaction with the recipe, the rating given to the recipe, and the text included within the review.

 The recipes data frame contained 83782 rows or recipes, and the ratings data frame contained 731927 rows or ratings.

+For the sake of our analysis, we **merged** the two data frames into one containing all the information found within the recipes as well as the average rating for that recipe.
+This final data frame had 83782 rows, with 13 columns - all the ones from **recipes**, and the average rating for each recipe from **ratings** (the description of this process is provided in the section entitled, "Data Cleaning and Exploratory Data Analysis").
+From this point onwards we will refer to this final data frame as **Recipe Ratings**.

+The broad question we decided to focus on was - "What influences the rating of a recipe?".
+The first 4 parts of the project are dedicated towards the following question - "What is the relationship between the cooking time and average rating of recipes?"
+The final 4 parts of the project are dedicated towards the following question - "Based on the data available, is it possible to accurately predict the rating of a recipe?"

+Why should you care about this project?
+In today's day and age, individuals learn everything online - including how to cook food.
+This investigation deep-dives into what factors make a recipe great.
+It helps us understand why we rate recipes low or high, and what should **you** look for when picking a recipe for a meal.

+The descriptions of the dataset has been provided above.
+As of now, all the columns are relevant to our analysis, at each step, we shall **highlight** the relevant columns that we use for our analysis in that step.

 ---

 ## Data Cleaning and Exploratory Data Analysis

-For the sake of our analysis, we **merged** the two data frames into one containing all the information found within the recipes as well as the average rating for that recipe.
-This final data frame had 83782 rows.
-From this point onwards we will refer to this final data frame as **Recipe Ratings**.